mossbanay/Psychology-3-4/Glossary.md

 ### Discriminative stimulus (antecedent)
 ##### See also operant conditioning

-The discriminative stimulus is the stimulus (object or event) that precedes a particular response, signals the probable consequence for the response and therefore influences the occurrence of the response.
+The discriminative stimulus is the environmental stimulus (object or event) that precedes a operant response and indicates the probable consequence for the response.

 ### Divided attention
 ##### See also selective attention